Program specialization in this master's degree may be undertaken in these areas:

 |BME 8070||Seminar in Biomedical Engineering||1|

-Students enrolled in the master’s degree program are required to file a Plan of Work with the Graduate Officer of the program by the time eight graduate credits have been earned.
+Students enrolled in the master’s degree program are required to file a Plan of Work with the Graduate Program Director of the program by the time eight graduate credits have been earned.
 Following this, the applicant will petition his/her advisor to advance his/her rank to ‘candidate.’
-Candidate status must be authorized by the time twelve graduate credits have been earned, or else subsequent registration will be denied.
+Candidate status must be authorized by the time ten graduate credits have been earned, or else subsequent registration will be denied.